 - The Drive Project: Drive is a project that will both challenge and support perpetrators to change their behaviour, while always holding them to account.
 It will change the public narrative from ‘why doesn’t she leave’ to ‘why doesn’t he stop?’.
 The Drive Partnership is made up of Respect, SafeLives and Social Finance.

 - Improving policy and practice: We work closely with other agencies – such as the Police, Children’s Services, Cafcass, Probation and Health – to improve frontline responses to perpetrators.

-Respect has been supporting male victims of domestic violence since 2007, when re-launched the Men’s Advice Line as a UK-wide service on freephone 08088010327.
+Respect has been supporting male victims of domestic abuse since 2007, when we launched the Men’s Advice Line as a UK-wide service on freephone 08088010327.
 Since then, we have helped thousands of male victims, as well as frontline workers and concerned friends and family by phone, email and webchat.

-- Men’s Advice Line: the UK helpline for male victims of domestic violence and those supporting them.
+- Men’s Advice Line: the UK helpline for male victims of domestic abuse and those supporting them.

-- Training for frontline workers supporting male victims: we offer a one-day course providing knowledge about the experiences of male victims of domestic violence including:
+- Training for frontline workers supporting male victims: we offer a one-day course providing knowledge about the experiences of male victims of domestic abuse including: